micheldebree/micheldebree.nl/website/content/posts/sunkissed/index.md

 [Laxity](https://deepsid.chordian.net/?file=/MUSICIANS/L/Laxity), [Shogoon](https://deepsid.chordian.net/?file=/MUSICIANS/S/Shogoon/), [Mutetus](https://deepsid.chordian.net/?file=/MUSICIANS/M/Mutetus), [Stinsen](https://deepsid.chordian.net/?file=/MUSICIANS/S/Stinsen),
 [Magnar](https://deepsid.chordian.net/?file=/MUSICIANS/M/Magnar), [Fegolhuzz](https://deepsid.chordian.net/?file=/MUSICIANS/F/Fegolhuzz) and [Qdor](https://deepsid.chordian.net/?file=/MUSICIANS/Q/Qdor), which is an impressive line-up to be part of!

-Some cherry-picked comments:

-> What a lovely tune!

-> One .sid in particular really grabbed me, and that was:
-> Sunkissed (8580) Youth & Yavin / Heatwave

-> Yeah, Sunkissed on a loop for an hour here, perfect loop material confirmed.
-> <3 Soon time to start reading some articles. :D>

-> Great release!
-Last Stop and Sunkissed are best tunes!
-Liked Sonic article
-> most!
-Gfx are gorgeous!

-> Wow.. monster read, and some really cool music and graphics.
-Especially like
-> the tracks by Youth and Yavin and if it were any surprise..
-Shogoon.
-You
-> always hit the mark, buddy.

 Check out the amazing opening screen aswell, by [Mirage](https://csdb.dk/scener/?id=739):